milandr/mdr1986x-JFlash/README.md

 Unfortunately, SEGGER still knows nothing about EEPROM programming algorithm for Milandr MCU 1986x series.

 As a result you cannot use the native J-Flash utility.
-Moreover, you had to use [OpenOCD](http://openocd.org/) instead of native drivers for debugging with GNU ARM Eclipse.
+Moreover, you had to use [OpenOCD](http://openocd.org/) instead of native drivers<br>
+for debugging with GNU ARM Eclipse.

 OpenOCD is quite good, but at present, slightly less functional, for example, [OpenOCD debugging Eclipse plug-in] (http://gnuarmeclipse.github.io/debug/openocd/)<br>